Graduate Certificate: Management Information Systems, Information Assurance

-The Graduate Certificate in Information Systems & Technologies / Information Assurance is designed to provide business professionals with the conceptual tools and language to more effectively deploy information technology and enhance organizational performance.
+The Graduate Certificate in Management Information Systems / Information Assurance is designed to provide business professionals with the conceptual tools and language to more effectively deploy information technology and enhance organizational performance.

 - Information security and regulatory compliance